Philebus

 Fecundism

-Fecundism is the politics of wilfully promoting high birth rate among a group for the sake of enlarging its numbers related to other groups and, consequently, its political influence.
+Fecundism is a political term which promotes sex for its most original purpose: having children.
+It is the politics of wilfully promoting high birth rate among a group for the sake of enlarging its numbers related to other groups and, consequently, its political influence.

-In practice, it is difficult to prove whether a group is conducting fecundism, or if high birth rate is natural consequence of a group’s beliefs or actions and would therefore exist even if it would not result in higher political influence.
-The religious groups involved most often have long-standing principles and family structures that pre-date any democracies in which they may take part, although some, such as the Quiverfull movement, openly acknowledge it, and use Psalm 127:5 in its justification.
-Nonetheless, some groups commonly claimed to practice fecundism include:
+In practice, it is difficult to conclusively prove whether a group is conducting fecundism, or if high birth rate is natural consequence of a group’s beliefs or actions and would therefore exist even if it would not necessarily result in higher political influence.

 Fecundity